zakirsajib/wp-calypso/docs/our-approach-to-data.md

 } );
 ```

-All subtrees are highly encouraged to implement `SERIALIZE` and `DESERIALIZE` to avoid errors when data shape changes.
-A
+You are encouraged to implement `SERIALIZE` and `DESERIALIZE` in your reducers to avoid errors when data shape changes.
-json schema should be added as well if the subtree chooses to persist state.
+A JSON Schema should be added if the subtree chooses to persist state.

 ### Not persisting data

 Some subtrees may choose to never persist data.
 One such example of this is our online connection state.
-If we persist
+If connection
-our connection state values, we will not be able to tell when we're correctly offline or online.
+values are persisted we will not be able to reliably tell when the application is offline or online.

-To avoid persisting state, return default state for both `SERIALIZE` and `DESERIALIZE`.
-In this example, it happens to be
+If persisting state causes application errors, opting out of persistence is straightforward: in the reducer return
-`'CHECKING'`
+default state for both `SERIALIZE` and `DESERIALIZE` .
+In this example, it happens to be `'CHECKING'`
 ```javascript
 export default ( state = 'CHECKING', action ) => {
 	switch ( action.type ) {